 During the Connolly’s holiday, Iris was having trouble walking and was being sick three or four times a day.
 The results of an MRI scan revealed a tumour the size of a ping pong ball at the back of her head.

 After an 11-hour operation in Malaysia, doctors had only removed 40 per cent of the tumour due to its proximity to the part of the brain responsible for major functions such as breathing and coordination.

 Two weeks later than scheduled, Iris and her family returned to England and went straight to Great Ormond Street Hospital to have the rest of the tumour removed.

 Iris is now receiving treatment for the next year to completely get rid of the cancer.

-With the huge and sudden changes to their family life, Debra and Sean found out about Rainbow Trust after searching for a service which could help them keep things as ‘normal’ as possible for Iris and her baby sister Athina during this very difficult time.
-They soon met Family Support Worker Alison from the Essex Care Team.
-Alison provides lots of transport to and from hospital and is there for hospital appointments.
+Faced with such huge and sudden changes to their family life, Debra and Sean found Rainbow Trust after searching for something to help them keep things as ‘normal’ as possible for Iris and her baby sister Athina.

-‘Fundraising gives our family and friends something positive to do.
-Most families don’t start fundraising until their child’s treatment, for one reason or another, has ended.
-However we found that most people want to do something as soon as they learned about Iris’s diagnosis – we therefore decided that we would do the most good by starting to fundraise straight away.
+“However, we found that most people want to do something as soon as they learned about Iris’s diagnosis.
+We therefore decided that we would do the most good by starting to fundraise straight away.”

 If you would like to donate to Iris’s campaign, please visit www.justgiving.com/Rainbowgirl